gotspam/ansible-workshop/docs/class1/module3/lab1.rst

 #.
 Run this playbook to teardown app.

-   - Type ``ansible-playbook -e @creds.yaml --ask-vault-pass playbooks/app.yaml -e state="absent"``
+   - Type ``ansible-playbook -e @creds.yaml --ask-vault-pass playbooks/seedapp.yaml -e state="absent"``

 #.
 Verify that www12, pool and nodes should be deleted in BIG-IP GUI.

 ..
 NOTE::

-  This playbook leverages a config seed file in vars/appseedinfo.yaml.
-Simply modify this file to deploy a new service.
+  This playbook leverages a config seed file in vars/seed1.yaml.
+Create a new file vars/seed2.yaml to deploy a new service.